rizkyalbiruni/sync/README.md

 ## Installation

-No installation is needed simply click the [**link!**](https://www.sync.rodeo/) If you are accessing this app through a large screen change it to any mobile view for the best experience.
+No installation is needed simply click the [**link!**](https://www.sync.rodeo/) If you are accessing this app through a large screen change it to any mobile view for best experience.

 ```bash
 right click > inspect > any mobile view
 ```

 > [!IMPORTANT]
-> The game needs to be played by 2 players.
+> The game is played by 2 players.

 ## Usage